Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Results

 \section{Results}

 In Fig.~\ref{schwtrav} we compare the disk temperature of the non-spinning wormhole model ($T_\textrm{W}$) to that of the standard Schwarzschild black hole solution ($T_\textrm{Sch}$), making use of Eq.~\ref{eq:Tratio}.
 The disk around the traversable wormhole appears cooler than its black hole counterpart.
-Each curve shows the temperature ratio of the disk of a non-spinning traversable wormhole and a Schwarzschild black hole, i.e. when $a=0$ and $1+\lambda^2\equiv\tilde M/M>1$, for various values of the $\lambda$ parameter.
+Each curve shows the temperature ratio of the disk of a non-spinning traversable wormhole (left panel of the figure) and a Schwarzschild black hole, i.e. when $a=0$ and $1+\lambda^2\equiv\tilde M/M>1$, for various values of the $\lambda$ parameter.

+We only consider the thin disk model.
+Advection dominated solutions (which are more appropriate for Sgr~A$^\ast$) need to be examined more carefully---because of the greater proper radial extent of the disk the degree of advection may be altered.

 While a thin disk is expected to terminate at the marginally stable orbit (the ISCO), where matter plunges towards the event horizon, or towards the throat in the case of a traversable wormhole, realistic simulations of black hole accretion at nearly Eddington rates show that the disk extends well within the ISCO, although it resembles the thin disk in its luminosity \citep[][]{puffy19,puffy22}.
 For this reason we terminate the plot at the photon orbit ($r=3M$ for $a=0$), rather than at the ISCO, which is denoted by the vertical dashed line in the figures.
 However, the plots and Eq.~\ref{eq:Tratio} do not apply to the plunge-in region, where the temperature is set by the cooling rate rather than Eq.~\ref{eq:temperature}.
 Whether or not the disk terminates at the ISCO, any emission from the accreting fluid on the observer's side of the wormhole portal must terminate at the throat radius, $r=r_{\mathrm{W}}$; this explains the shape of our temperature ratio curves.
 The temperature suppression persists at larger radii, and exceeds $10\%$ at the ISCO already for $\tilde M/M\approx1.5$, or $\lambda^2\approx0.5$.
 For somewhat larger values of $\lambda^2$ there is no marginally stable orbit and there is a 100\% suppression of the temperature at the inner edge of the disk (which coincides with the throat's equator).